-Iberdrola launched in Ireland in June 2019 and provides a number of electricity-only plans.
+Iberdrola launched in Ireland in June 2019 and provides 100% green electricity plus gas and dual fuel plans.

 Iberdrola in Ireland is part of the Iberdrola Group, one of the world’s largest integrated utilities and a world leader in wind energy.

-With over 170 years of experience, Iberdrola is today one of the largest electric utilities in the world.
-The company produces and supplies electricity to around 100 million people in the countries in which it operates.
+With over 170 years of experience, Iberdrola is today one of the largest utilities in the world.
+The company produces and supplies energy to around 100 million people in the countries in which it operates.

-Source: 2017 CRU Fuel Mix Disclosure and CO2 Emissions Report.
+Source: CRU - 2020 Fuel Mix Disclosure and CO2 Emissions Report

 Iberdrola is a leader in clean energies and is currently the top renewable energy producer in Europe and a global leader in terms of installed onshore wind power.
 It is also recognised as the cleanest electricity company in the USA, with almost zero emissions.